gchq/stroom-docs/HOWTOs/Install/InstallHttpdHowTo.md

 We need to configure Apache as the `root` user.

 If the Apache httpd service is 'fronting' a Stroom user interface, we should create an index file (/var/www/html/index.html) on all nodes so browsing to the root of the node will present the Stroom UI.
-This is not be needed if you are deploying a Forwarding or Standalone Stroom proxy.
+This is not needed if you are deploying a Forwarding or Standalone Stroom proxy.

 ### Forwarding file for Stroom User Interface deployments
 ```bash